prostarproteomics/MagellanNTK/PipelineA.md

   ## Overview

-  This page describes the workflow '#name#'.
+  This page describes the workflow 'PipelineA'.